MRC Max Perutz Award

 Equipment and costs

 Any video or film camera may be used, including smartphones.
-Animation, motion graphics and special effects are permitted.
+Animation, motion graphics and special effects are allowed.
 Any costs are entirely the responsibility of the producer.

 Copyright

-If you include any footage or content from a third party, you are responsible for gaining and acknowledging their permission in the description of your video (part of the application form), including but not limited to visuals, narration and music.
+If you include any footage or content from a third party, you are responsible for gaining and acknowledging their permission in the application form, including but not limited to visuals, narration and music.
+You are not allowed to use artificial intelligence as a support tool.

 Captions

-You do not need to add your own captions or subtitles, but you are welcome to do so.
-YouTube provides automatic subtitles, but this does not guarantee their accuracy for scientific terms.
+You should add your own captions or subtitles.
+YouTube provides automatic subtitles but this does not guarantee their accuracy for scientific terms.

 Entry agreement